-Today Bristol is well-known as the home of ESPN, but in the 19th and early 20th centuries the city was a manufacturing hotbed, and leader in clock-making and doorbells.
+Southwest of Hartford, Bristol is a city with a reputation that belies its size.
+Today Bristol is known as the home of ESPN, while in the 19th and early 20th centuries the city was a manufacturing hotbed, and leader in clock-making and doorbells.

-That horological heritage is recorded at the American Clock & Watch Museum, where you can discover how inventor Eli Terry introduced mass production to the clock-making process, making timepieces affordable for all.
+That horological heritage is recorded at the American Clock & Watch Museum.
+There you can discover how inventor Eli Terry introduced mass production to the clock-making process, making timepieces affordable for all.

 Let’s explore the best things to do in Bristol:

 In a capacious old factory I was dazzled by this wonderfully presented array of vintage carousel memorabilia.